SovereignCloudStack/openstack-health-monitor/README.md

- -L     create HTTP Loadbalancer (LBaaSv2/octavia) and test it -LL    create TCP  Loadbalancer (LBaaSv2/octavia) and test it -LP PROV  create TCP LB with provider PROV test it (-LO is short for -LP ovn) -b     run a simple compute benchmark
+ -L     create HTTP Loadbalancer (LBaaSv2/octavia) and test it -LL    create TCP  Loadbalancer (LBaaSv2/octavia) and test it -LP PROV  create TCP LB with provider PROV test it (-LO is short for -LP ovn) -LR    reverse order of LB healthmon and member creation and deletion -b     run a simple compute benchmark
  -B     run iperf3
  -t     long Timeouts (2x, multiple times for 3x, 4x, ...)